 Practical assignments

 The practical assignment is for the men to discuss most of the lecture points with a small group of men 3-5 at home and let that discussion be followed with the prayer system from above.
+Follow up with a phone call to verify that this is done.
+Accountability is a must.